 Claire’s research interests focus on the sociology of power, disciplinarity and governance and concomitant dominations of the social that arise from these things.
-As a practitioner in higher education for nineteen years, these interests extend into how neo-liberal policies can work against the ‘spirit’ of education, particularly within higher education.
+As a practitioner in higher education for over twenty years, these interests extend into how neo-liberal policies can work against the ‘spirit’ of education, particularly within higher education.

 Other interests include the sociology of sport, the sociology of friendship, the political ideas of Hannah Arendt, and the literature of George Orwell and W.H.
 Auden.

 Her current teaching at Bath Spa spans sociology, social and political theory and British and international politics.
 Claire supervises third year and PhD students at Bath Spa.

 Claire also teaches social sciences, politics and education at undergraduate and postgraduate level at another institution.

 - BA (Hons), Sociology and International Studies - UWE